-Generally speaking, education in Poland is of a high standard.
+Generally speaking, education in Poland is of an excellent standard.
 Public schooling is well worth considering for expat families with young children or those intending to settle in Poland permanently.

 Public schools in Kraków

-Compulsory schooling in Poland begins at age six in what is often referred to as “form zero”, after which children continue to primary school.
-Schooling remains compulsory all through high school to the age of 18.
+Compulsory schooling in Poland begins at age six in what is often referred to as 'form zero', after which children continue to primary school.
+Schooling remains compulsory all through high school up to the age of 18.
 Public education in Poland is free for both local and expat children.

-Parents can expect a high quality of education in local public schools – however, with Polish being the language of instruction, English-speaking international schools are often the easier and less stressful option.
+Parents can expect a high quality of education in local public schools but, with Polish as the language of instruction, English-speaking international schools are often the easiest option.